yugabyte/yugabyte-db/docs/content/preview/explore/ysql-language-features/postgresql-compatibility.md

 #### Bitmap scan

-Configuration parameter: `enable_bitmapscan=true`
+Configuration parameter: `enable_bitmapscan=true` and `yb_enable_bitmapscan=true`

 Bitmap scans use multiple indexes to answer a query, with only one scan of the main table.
 Each index produces a "bitmap" indicating which rows of the main table are interesting.
 Bitmap scans can improve the performance of queries containing AND and OR conditions across several index scans.
-Bitmap scan provides improved performance parity.
+Bitmap scan provides feature compatibility and improved performance parity.

 #### Parallel query